teaql/teaql-quick-start/quick-start/using-process.md

-4. open your VScode, click Terminal and input these codes.
+4. open your VScode or IntelliJ IDEA, click Terminal and input these codes.

 input `mkdir githome` to create a new folder input `cd githome/`